Skip to content

 Non-EU students (from India, Pakistan, China, Vietnam, Nigeria, the US, and all other third countries) must follow both the 20-hour weekly rule and the 140-day annual limit.
 These rules apply to students on a student residence permit under Section 16b of the German Residence Act (AufenthG).

-According to the DAAD (German Academic Exchange Service), approximately 450,000 international students are enrolled at German universities, the majority from non-EU countries.
+According to the DAAD (German Academic Exchange Service), more than 400,000 international students are enrolled at German universities, the majority from non-EU countries.
 All of them are subject to the rules below.

 What Are the Two Work Rules for International Students in Germany?